pinglamb/math/vector-calculus/tensors.md

 x_i = R_{ji} x_j' \qquad \text{and} \qquad {\partial x_i \over \partial x_j'} = R_{ji}  \qquad \text{and} \qquad R_{ik} R_{jk} = R_{ki} R_{kj} = \delta_{ij}
 $$

-With the above we can start the study of tensors of different orders.
+With the above we can start the study of tensors of different ranks.

 > *Definition.*{: .def}
-> A zero-order Cartesian tensor is quantity that is invariant under rotations, i.e. a scalar.
+> A rank $0$ Cartesian tensor is the set of quantities that is invariant under rotations, i.e. a scalar.

 > *Definition.*{: .def}
-> A first-order Cartesian tensor is quantity with components that change under rotations following the condition
+> A rank $1$ Cartesian tensor is the set of quantities with components that change under rotations following the condition
 >
 > $$
   v_i' = R_{ij} v_j \qquad \text{and} \qquad v_i = R_{ji} v_j'